 Assign to Google Classroom

-The San Diego Chargers, Oakland Raiders and St. Louis Rams could be leaving their cities.
-Each team has filed to move to the Los Angeles area.
-They are trying not to be left out.
-The race is on for the NFL to return to the nation's second-largest market.
-It has been 21 years since L.A. had an NFL team.
+The San Diego Chargers, Oakland Raiders and St. Louis Rams have filed for relocation to the Los Angeles area, trying not to be left out in the race to return the NFL to the nation's second-largest market after a 21-year absence.

-The Chargers want to partner with the AFC West rival Raiders on a stadium.
-It would be in Carson.
+The Chargers want to partner with the AFC West rival Raiders on a stadium in Carson.

 Chargers chairman Dean Spanos has had the right to leave San Diego since 2008.
-But recently, the team's efforts to replace aging Qualcomm Stadium have become more aggressive.
-That happened after Rams owner Stan Kroenke announced plans to build a California stadium.
-It would be in Inglewood.
+But the team's long, contentious efforts to replace aging Qualcomm Stadium became more aggressive after Rams owner Stan Kroenke announced plans to build a stadium in Inglewood.

 The NFL confirmed it received the applications to move for the 2016 season.
 They will be reviewed by league staff and three committees of owners.
 All owners will meet in Houston during the week of Jan.
 10. They are expected to vote on whether to allow any of the teams to move.
 A team wanting to move needs 24 of 32 votes.

-The Chargers and the city of San Diego have been at odds for years.
-The issue began in 2000.
-Then, team owner Alex Spanos said the team needed a new stadium.
-His statement came just three years after the stadium was expanded to accommodate the Chargers and Super Bowls.
+The Chargers and the city of San Diego have been at odds since 2000.
+That is when team owner Alex Spanos said the team needed a new stadium.
+It was just three years after the stadium was expanded to accommodate the Chargers and Super Bowls.

 The stadium saga turned nasty this year.
-Mark Fabiani is an attorney for Dean Spanos.
-Fabiani criticized Mayor Kevin Faulconer and his proposals to keep the team.
+Mark Fabiani, an attorney for Dean Spanos, criticized Mayor Kevin Faulconer and his proposals to keep the team.

-The Chargers walked away from negotiations with the city and county.
-That was in mid-June.
+The Chargers walked away from negotiations with the city and county in mid-June.

-Three brief negotiating sessions were held between the Chargers and city and county officials.
-At those, the team did not negotiate finances.
+In the three brief negotiating sessions between the Chargers and city and county officials, the team mostly focused on what it called a flawed environmental impact report for a new stadium.
+The team did not negotiate finances.
 But it has said that it expects a public contribution of at least 60 percent.

 Under the city and county's proposal, public funding would be capped at 32 percent.
 The team would be responsible for overruns.